tobywerthan/ENCE_3501_VLSI_2023/Lab5/README.md

 </p>

 <p>
     An icon was then generated from the schematic.
-This is an important step as the icon will be used to simulate the inverter.
+This is an important step as the icon will be used to simulate the NAND gate.
 </p>

 <p align="center">